emqx/CocoaMQTT/README.md

 CocoaMQTT
 =========

-An MQTT client for iOS and OS X written with Swift
+An MQTT client for iOS and OS X written with Swift 2

-Currently supports MQTT 3.1 (not MQTT 3.1.1)
+Currently supports MQTT 3.1.1

 Build
 =====
-Builds in Xcode 6.4 / Swift 1.2
+Builds in Xcode 7.0 / Swift 2

 Optionally uses [Swiftlint](https://github.com/realm/SwiftLint) (only in install stage, remove run script build phase to skip or ignore linting)